Safeguarding

 What does this mean in practice?

-Many of the things that we already do in school to help children become positive, happy members of society also contribute to the Prevent Strategy.
+Many of the things that we already do in school to help children become positive, happy members of society also contribute to the Prevent Duty.
 These include:

 - Exploring other cultures and religions and promoting diversity.